mabdinur/starterprojectspring/README_FULL.md

 # Manual Instrumentation Starter Guide

-A sample user journey for manual instrumentation can be found on [lightstep](https://docs.lightstep.com/otel/getting-started-java-springboot).
-In this example we will create two spring web services using SpringBoot.
-Then we will trace the requests between these services using OpenTelemetry.
+A sample user journey for manual instrumentation can be found here [lightstep](https://docs.lightstep.com/otel/getting-started-java-springboot).
+In tutorial one and two, we will create two spring web services using SpringBoot.
+We will then trace the requests between these services using OpenTelemetry.
 Finally, we will discuss improvements that can be made to the process.
+These improvements will be shown in tutorial three.

 ### Create two Spring Projects

-Using https://start.spring.io/ create two spring projects.
-Select maven, SpringBoot 2.3, Java, and add the spring-web dependency.
-Name one project FirstService and the other SecondService.
-After downloading the two projects make sure to include the OpenTelemetry dependencies listed below.
+Using this [Spring Initializer](https://start.spring.io/), you will create two spring projects.
+Before you download the projects, name one project FirstService and the other SecondService.
+Make sure to select maven, SpringBoot 2.3, Java, and add the spring-web dependency.
+After downloading the two projects include the OpenTelemetry dependencies listed below.

 ### Setup for FirstService and SecondService